jfrog/jfrog-pipelines-jenkins-example/README.md

 # goci-example

 This is a repo that is used for the blog [_Jenkins and JFrog Pipelines: Working Together to Release Your Software_](https://jfrog.com/blog/).
-The blog shows how to use a Jenkins Pipeline as CI and then use it to trigger JFrog Pipelines for staging, test and release.
-The application under tests is a simple GO REST application.
+The blog shows how to use Jenkins and JFrog Pipelines together to orchestrate your code from build to release.

+For this example, we have built a Go REST application that we want to build, run unit tests and then a Docker push to a staging repository.
+Jenkins will handle this part.
+Next, JFrog Pipelines will deploy your Docker Go application from the staging repository to a Kubernetes cluster.
+We will use Google Kubernetes Engine (GKE).
+Additionally, we will use Artifactory as our Docker registry.
+This makes it easy to promote the build to release without pushing the same build to another release registry.
 The Jenkins pipeline is defined in the [Jenkinsfile](./Jenkinsfile) and the JFrog Pipeline is defined in the [pipeline.yml](./pipeline.yml).

 ![Diagram-all](https://user-images.githubusercontent.com/6440106/80759359-09d39e80-8aec-11ea-9beb-0334a81b2e50.png)